globalpayments/java-sdk/README.md

     <img src="https://developer.globalpay.com/static/media/logo.db1c4126172e20a5c31cf9d5150cc88a.svg" alt="Global Payments logo" title="Global Payments" align="right" width="225" />
 </a>

-# Heartland & Global Payments Java SDK
+# Global Payments Java SDK

 This SDK makes it easy to integrate your Java application with our Card Not Present and Card Present APIs.